MobileShopper for Android

 Main Display, Categories Tab

-This is the main display's categories tab, with the options menu open on the left, and a quick action bar open on the right.
+Below is the main display's categories tab, with the options menu open on the left, and a quick action bar open on the right.
 This shows all the item categories in the current list.

 Main Display, Recipes Tab

-This is the main display's recipes tab, with the options menu open on the left, and a quick action bar open on the right.
+Below is the main display's recipes tab, with the options menu open on the left, and a quick action bar open on the right.
 This shows all the recipes you have defined.
 At the top is a spinner control for choosing a recipe category.
 You can add a recipe using the Add menu item, and use the quick action menu (obtained by tapping on the down arrow icon) to perform an operation on a specific recipe.

 Below is the same view in Shopping inventory interaction style.
 Instead of a checkbox on the right, there is a minus sign icon, standing for "use".